Eyes After Forty

 The 'Macular' Wake-Up Call

-During my first post-retirement eye exam, my doctor mentioned ‘macular health’ in that breezy, clinical way doctors use when they’re trying not to alarm you while definitely alarming you.
+During my first post-retirement eye exam earlier this spring, my doctor mentioned ‘macular health’ in that breezy, clinical way doctors use when they’re trying not to alarm you while definitely alarming you.
 She wasn't saying I had a disease, but she was pointing out that the internal machinery—the stuff behind the lens—needed some maintenance.
 It’s like a classic car; you can polish the windshield all you want, but if you don’t change the oil and check the spark plugs, you aren’t going anywhere.

 I started digging.
 As an English teacher, research is my love language.
 I didn't want a prescription; I wanted to know what I could do to support my eyes from the inside out.
-I’d already read about why my whiteboard went blurry, but I needed to know what came next.
 I started looking into eye supplements, and let me tell you, the world of vitamins is a lot more complicated than the Dewey Decimal System.
 I wanted something that would address the underlying fatigue, not just give me a temporary boost.
+I needed to learn about choosing the right eye supplement before I wasted any more money.

 Finding What Actually Fits My Life